 what is the main leaf wetness sensor

 In the intricate realm of plant physiology and environmental monitoring, leaf wetness sensors play a crucial role.
 They give important information about moisture on plant leaves.
-This affects many biological processes like photosynthesis, transpiration, and plant disease spread.
-Knowing the main types of leaf wetness sensor helps you choose the best option for different uses.
-This includes agricultural research, horticulture, and ecological studies.
+This impacts many biological processes, such as photosynthesis, transpiration, and the spread of plant diseases.

 Electrical Resistance – Based Leaf Wetness Sensors